 - 5.8.1 Students cancelling their studies in a particular programme or module should notify the University by submitting the cancellation on the prescribed form and in accordance with the prescribed procedure before the date determined by the University.
-This form is submitted to the relevant faculty officer for processing. - 5.8.2 Students who fail to notify the University officially before the prescribed cancellation dates will forfeit any claim to the reimbursement of money paid to the University. - 5.8.3 Cancellation of semester or year module(s) should be done 21-calendar days before the start of the final assessment period.
-Cancellation of continuously evaluated year modules should be done 42-calendar days before the commencement of assessment opportunities.
-After this deadline, semester, or year modules (including continuously evaluated modules) will be regarded as failed if the student did not participate in the assessments.
-Refer to 5.8.1 for procedure. - 5.8.4 Distance learning (fully online) students who cancel their registration before the end of the first week of the module (by midnight of the Sunday South African time), are entitled to a refund of 90% of the module fee; or to a credit of 90% of the module fee.
-Students who cancel their registration before the end of the second week of the module are entitled to a 50% credit or 50% refund of the module fee.
+This form is submitted to the relevant faculty officer for processing. - 5.8.2 Students who fail to notify the University officially before the prescribed cancellation dates will forfeit any claim to the reimbursement of money paid to the University. - 5.8.3 Cancellation of semester or year module(s), including continuously evaluated year modules, should be done 21 calendar days before the commencement of the final assessment period.
+After this deadline, semester or year modules (including continuously evaluated modules) will be regarded as failed if the student did not participate in the assessments.
+Refer to AR 5.8.1 for the procedure. - 5.8.4 Distance learning (fully online) students who cancel their registration before the end of the first week of the module (by midnight of the Sunday, South African time) are entitled to a refund of 90% of the module fee; or to a credit of 90% of the module fee.
+Students who cancel their registration before the end of the second week of the module are entitled to a 50% credit or a 50% refund of the module fee.
 Credit into the student's account will be given automatically; a refund will be paid on submission of a written application on the appropriate form.
-Students who fail to notify the University officially of cancellation of a module after the end of the second week are not entitled to any reimbursement or credit of the module fee.
+Students who fail to notify the University officially of the cancellation of a module after the end of the second week are not entitled to any reimbursement or credit of the module fee.